-Join Craig Smallish for an in-depth discussion in this video Using storytelling to determine core values, part of Developing Ideas and Design Concepts.
+Join Craig Smallish for an in-depth discussion in this video Using storytelling to determine core values, part of Developing Ideas and Advertising Concepts.

 What are core values?
 As the name implies, core values are those important feelings or beliefs that a consumer may relate to a product or service.
 Core values can be challenging to determine, but by crafting stories that involve the product, we can often unearth them and gain a better understanding of how the product can impact or influence a person's life.
 We can then develop those stories as a means to communicate those values to consumers.